zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Sara says, “At least they’re under protection until  they can be resettled.”
 “Protection” refers to things that prevent you or s omeone from being hurt or harmed.
 Tarek says, “If they’re resettled,” meaning  he’s not sure if they will be, in fact, resettled.
 “If we can’t find countries willin g to take them, they may be repatriated.”
 “To repatriate” (repatriate) means to  return someone to his own country – someone who has left that country as a re fugee or for some other reason.
 So, if a person is “repatriated,” he is ret urned, often against his will, to the country from which he came.

 Sara says, “But what if they won’t go back?”
 That i s, what if these refugees won’t return to their home countries?
-Tarek says, “Then t hey’ll be stateless” (stateless).
+Tarek says, “Then they’ll be stateless” (stateless).
 Someone who is “stateless” is someone without a sta te or country or nation, or at least someone who is not recognized by any country as being a citizen or official member of that country.

 Tarek says, “There aren’t many good options,” or go od possibilities, “for asylum seekers.”
 “Asylum” (asylum) here refers to giving s omeone safety by allowing him to stay in a country.
 A “seeker” (seeker) is so meone who is asking for something or looking for something or trying to get  something.
 The verb “to seek” means to look for, to try to find something.
 An “as ylum seeker” is someone who goes to another country and tries to get permission  to stay in that country, often because that person feels he won’t be safe in his o wn country.